Information Security is pleased to announce the following training opportunities for UNT community members:

-Physical workspace security is very important.
-Many employees may mistakenly think that the only threat from hackers exists online, but protecting your physical environment is just as important to prevent security breaches.
+Physical workspace security is essential.
+Many employees mistakenly think the only threat from hackers exists online, but protecting your physical environment is just as important to prevent security breaches.

 Physical security is the last line of defense for keeping resources and information safe.
 Follow these tips to ensure your area is always physically secure:

-Often an employee’s first line of defense against a cyber-attack is a strong, secure password, but having a complex password isn’t always enough.
+An employee’s first defense line against a cyber-attack is often a strong, secure password, but having a complex password isn’t always enough.
 People tend to use the same password for multiple websites and organizations.
-However, if one of the websites where they used that password is compromised then all of the user’s personal information becomes compromised, too.
-The hacker will have the person’s email address and password for all the websites and organizations that were used.
+However, if one of the websites where they used that password is compromised, all users' personal information becomes compromised.
+The hacker will have the person’s email address and password for all the websites and organizations used.
 To avoid this, use a different password for each account.

 By following these tips, you can ensure your password is both safe and effective:

-One of the first steps to become security aware is recognizing one of the most frequently used tools in an attacker’s toolbox – Phishing.
+One of the first steps to becoming security-aware is recognizing one of the most frequently used tools in an attacker’s toolbox – Phishing.

-Phishing is the act of a sender impersonating someone or something through email in order to get the recipient of the email to click a malicious link or open a malicious file attachment.
+Phishing is the act of a sender impersonating someone or something through email to get the email’s recipient to click a malicious link or open a malicious file attachment.
 By doing so, the recipient can inadvertently give an attacker access to and control of employee and organizational information and resources.